ctkelley/NotebookSIAMFANL/README.md

 ## Das Ende

-SIAM publised [the book](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635) is October 2022.
+SIAM publised [the book](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635) in October 2022.
 This means that the project is __done__.
 I will not be adding new functionality to [SIAMFANLEquations](https://github.com/ctkelley/SIAMFANLEquations.jl) or new content to these notebooks.
 Future releases will only fix typos and bugs.

 ## Funding